Richmond Hill Centre Terminal: Platform assignments

 As of April 26, 2008, GO Transit commenced Airport Express GO Bus service directly from this terminal to Toronto Pearson International Airport, providing one arrival and departure in each of 24 hours a day, 7 days a week.
 Travel time is approximately 20 minutes.
 This service was subsequently extended to Hamilton via Mississauga.
-In 2011, GO Transit has moved all bus services (except route 61 Richmond Hill) from Langstaff GO Station to Richmond Hill Centre Terminal.
+In 2011, GO Transit moved all bus services (except route 61 Richmond Hill) from Langstaff GO Station to Richmond Hill Centre Terminal.
 Passengers using the GO Transit bus to Pearson Airport should check with York Region Transit before parking overnight in the parking lot.
 In September 2020, GO Transit extended route 45B to Richmond Hill Centre, which provides increased weekday frequencies to Unionville GO Station, Square One Bus Terminal while bypassing Toronto Pearson International Airport, and new access to Streetsville GO Station in Mississauga from Richmond Hill.

+FlixBus service to Toronto Pearson Airport, Kingston, and Ottawa stops at the terminal.

 There are no sidewalks for pedestrian access to this terminal.

 Subway extension proposal

-Under the MoveOntario 2020 plan, the Yonge subway line will extend north from Finch Station to Richmond Hill Centre Terminal.
-In a 2012 concept design report, the subway station was located in a north-south orientation underneath the cinema and Hightech Road, with three options for integration with a bus terminal and the Langstaff GO station.
+Under the MoveOntario 2020 plan, the Yonge subway line will extend north from Finch station to Richmond Hill Centre Terminal.
+In a 2012 concept design report, the subway station was located in a north-south orientation underneath the cinema and High Tech Road, with three options for integration with a bus terminal and Langstaff GO Station.
 In March 2021, after budget considerations, Metrolinx announced that the two northern-most stations, one at Highway 7 and another 400 m further north at High Tech Road, would be built on the surface.
-From south of Highway 7, the extension would veer east away from Yonge Street to surface and then turn north along a railway corridor.
+From north of Royal Orchard Boulevard, the extension would veer east away from Yonge Street to surface and then turn north along the GO railway corridor.